 Complements CheckMate’s robust programming capabilities along with “Autosection” (automatically generates program for a specified section in a grid pattern with user definable defaults) with utilities to program based on grids, edges and boundaries with a single pick.

 Is the ability to edit multiple features in a single operation.
 Features placed on the hot list (a temporary selection list) either by finding or selecting them in the Programming Browser or by picking them in the graphics window can have their attributes all change at once.
-When programs are complete or partially complete and changes are required as they often are, this feature makes editing them easy.
+When programs are complete or partially complete and changes are required as they often are, this feature makes editing them easy and is a huge time saver.

-CheckMate supports the concept of segments, which enable the programmer to organize a program into functional chunks and select or deselect segments on output depending on the functional requirement.
-As example an FAI inspection may require that every feature on the part be checked, and once in production only the inspection of certain critical features may be required.
+CheckMate supports the concept of segments, which enable the programmer to organize a program into functional blocks and select or deselect segments on output depending on the functional requirement.
+As example a FAI inspection may require that every feature on the part be checked, and once in production only the inspection of certain critical features may be required.

 A powerful utility with the capability to scale complete programs, rotate and translate complete programs to or from designated origins.
 Often used in the tooling industry to accommodate shrink and work in a local, tooling coordinate system and report back in “ship or car” coordinates to the end customer.